 Children's Behavioral Health Consent Decree

-On January 7, 2025, the State of Rhode Island entered into a formal agreement (Consent Decree) in the United States District Court after a Federal investigation found violations to federal civil rights laws concerning psychiatric hospitalizations of youth from 2017 to 2022.
+On January 7, 2025, the State of Rhode Island entered into a formal agreement (Consent Decree) in the United States District Court after a federal investigation found violations to federal civil rights laws concerning psychiatric hospitalizations of youth from 2017 to 2022.

 What were the results of the investigation?